ValveSoftware/GameNetworkingSockets/README.md

 abstraction, it's probably because those layers are needed to support relayed connection types or some part of the Steamworks SDK.

+## Security

+Did you find a security vulnerability?
+Please inform us responsibly; you may be eligible for a bug bounty.
+See the [SECURITY.md](security policy) for more information.